icosa-foundation/open-brush-docs/alternate-and-experimental-builds/runtime-scripting/plugin-api-scripting-reference/environmentlist.md

 # EnvironmentList

 ## Summary
 The list of available environments.
-(You don't instantiate this yourself.
-Access this via Sketch.environments)
+(Don't create your own instances - use Sketch.environments)

 ## Instance Properties